Decarbonization Investment Strategies in an Uncertain Climate

 Abstract

-The Paris Agreement established that global warming should be limited to “well below” 2 deg C and encouraged efforts to limit warming to 1.5 deg C. Achieving this goal presents a significant challenge, especially given the presence of (i) economic inertia and adjustment costs, which penalize a swift transition away from fossil fuels, and (ii) climate uncertainty that, for example, hinders the ability to predict the amount of emissions that can be emitted before a given temperature target is passed, which is often referred to as the remaining carbon budget.
-This paper presents a modeling framework that explores optimal decarbonization investment strategy when both delayed learning about the remaining carbon budget and adjustment costs are present.
-The findings show that delaying learning about the remaining carbon budget impacts investment in three ways: (i) the cost of policy increases, especially when adjustment costs are present; (ii) abatement investment is front-loaded relative to the certainty policy; and (iii) the sectoral allocation of investment changes to favor declining investment pathways rather than bell-shaped paths.
-The latter effect is especially pronounced in hard-to-abate sectors, such as heavy industry.
-Each of the effects can be traced back to the carbon price distribution inheriting a “heavy tail” when the remaining carbon budget is learned later in the century.
-The paper highlights how climate uncertainty and adjustment costs combined result in a more aggressive least-cost strategy for decarbonization investment.
+The Paris Agreement established that global warming should be limited to “well below” 2 deg C and encouraged efforts to limit warming to 1.5 deg C. Achieving this goal presents a challenge, especially given (i) adjustment costs, which penalize a swift transition away from fossil fuels owing to, e.g., skilled labor scarcity, and (ii) climate uncertainty that complicates the link between emissions reductions and global warming.
+This paper presents a modeling framework that explores optimal decarbonization investment strategies with adjustment costs and climate uncertainty.
+The findings show that climate uncertainty impacts investment in three ways: (i) the cost of policy increases, especially when adjustment costs are present; (ii) abatement investment is front-loaded relative to a scenario without uncertainty; and (iii) the sectors with the largest changes in investment are those that are “hard-to-abate”, such as heavy industry and agriculture, each of which have high investment costs and annual emission rates.
+The longer learning about climate uncertainty is delayed, the more these impacts are amplified.
+Each of these effects can be traced back to the carbon price distribution inheriting a “heavy tail” when climate uncertainty is present.
+The paper highlights how climate uncertainty and adjustment costs combined lead to heightened urgency for near-term investments in decarbonization.

 Working paper and citation

-World Bank Policy Research Working Paper No. 10743
+Link to full paper.; (World Bank Policy Research Working Paper No. 10743)

 Collaborators